jamievullo/TravelSaver/README.md

 ```
 npm start
 ```
-* to start the server on localhost:3000
+* this will start the server on localhost:3000

-**Backend setup
+##Backend setup
 * On command line 2 type:
 ```
 git clone git@github.com:jamievullo/TravelSaver-api.git